richpl/PyBasic/README.md

 A mismatch between the input value and input variable type will trigger an error.

+## Example programs

+A number of example BASIC programs have been supplied in the repository:

+* *REGRESSION.BAS* - A program to exercise the key programming language constructs in such a way as to allow verification that the interpreter is functioning correctly.

+* *FACTORIAL.BAS* - A simple BASIC program to take a number, *N*, as input from the user and calculate the corresponding factorial *N!*.

 ## Architecture

 The interpreter is implemented using the following Python classes:

 * basictoken.py - This implements the tokens that are produced by the lexical analyser.
 The class mostly defines token categories and provides a simple token pretty printing method.

 * lexer.py - This class implements the lexical analyser.
 Lexical analysis is performed on one statement at a time, as each statement is entered into the interpreter.

 * basicparser.py - This class implements a parser for individual BASIC statements.
 This is somewhat inefficient in that statements, for example those in a loop, must be re-parsed every time they are executed.
 However, such a model allows us to develop an interactive interpreter where statements can be gradually added to the program between runs.